Real template preview

 Review Mia Lewis's illustrator CV layout

-This printable preview shows how Mia Lewis presents Illustrator experience in London, UK, leading with Illustration, Adobe Illustrator, and Concept development and shipped work rather than generic creative claims.
+This printable preview shows how Mia Lewis presents Illustrator experience in London, UK, with a clear balance of visual storytelling, concept work, and finished artwork that hiring teams can scan quickly.

-Notice how the layout keeps Illustration, Adobe Illustrator, and Concept development visible while still leaving space for Campaign Illustration Series and other supporting proof.
+Notice how the layout keeps style, subject matter, and client-facing delivery visible while still leaving room for portfolio proof and practical collaboration notes.

 Why it works